Today, I will be breaking down who got what gifts (and potential clunkers) from the NFL.

 From NFL Network.

 From 1965-77, Jerry Smith was a two-time Pro Bowl tight end for the Washington Redskins.
 At the time he retired, Smith held the record for the most touchdown receptions by a tight end in NFL history.
-Yet off the field, Smith lived with a personal secret he did … Continue Reading
+Yet off the field, Smith lived with a personal secret he did not … Continue Reading

 As I said when Jason Collins came out last spring, it pains me that this is a story in 2014.
 By this time, I had hoped an athlete’s sexual orientation wouldn’t matter anymore.